-S commencement of development on site relating to the extension and jetty upgrade, a further detailed speci- colour, of the undernoted proposed external finishing utilised on the building, (including samples as indica submitted to, and agreed in writing by, the Planning Thereafter the specification and materials as may be accordance with this condition shall be undertaken a ne boat workshop fication, including g materials to be ted) shall be Authority. e approved in and used stained/painted details of the colour shall be approved in writing by the Planning Authority submitted to and a) The metal roof sheeting (sample required);
+- 1. Agreement of Materials and Specifications: Prior to the commencement of development on site relating to the boat workshop extension and jetty upgrade, a further detailed specification, including colour, of the undernoted proposed external finishing materials to be utilised on the building, (including samples as indicated) shall be submitted to, and agreed in writing by, the Planning Authority.
+Thereafter the specification and materials as may be approved in accordance with this condition shall be undertaken and used respectively in the completion of the project, prior to the proposed development being brought into use. - a) The metal roof sheeting (sample required); - b) All external wall finishes (sample required).
+If the timber is to be stained/painted details of the colour shall be submitted to and approved in writing by the Planning Authority prior to its application; - c) All external finishes to be used in the upgrade of the jetty on the north bay.